 Karn Prayag is an important town and a vital junction in Uttarakhand.
 The Rishikesh – Badrinath highway runs parallel to the Alaknanda river.
 Another highway starts at Karn Prayag, stays with the Pindar river and enters the Kumaon region via the town of Gwaldam.
-From here, one can go to Kausani, Almora and Nainital, popular hill stations since the British era.
+From here, one can go to Kausani, Almora and Nainital, popular hill stations in the Kumaon mountains since the British era.

 Also interesting at this confluence is the long stretch of a river beach on the southern bank of Alaknanda.
 Similar river beaches can be seen at Rishikesh.
 You can spend an entire evening on this beach, having fun on the sand.
 Every dawn and dusk, a Ganga Aarti prayer takes place at the Rudranath temple.

 Rudra Prayag is a very busy town and a very major highway junction.
 The Rishikesh – Badrinath highway that stays parallel to the Alaknanda river is met by the Rudra Prayag – Gupt Kashi highway.
 This latter highway goes all the way to a village named Gauri Kund, which is the starting point for the Kedarnath trek.
-Rudra Prayag is the perfect transit hub to switch transport during a sight-seeing tour that covers both Kedarnath and Badrinath.
-Another town that offers an interchange for transportation between Kedarnath and Badrinath is Chamoli, but there are no beautiful confluences at Chamoli!
-However, the Chamoli route has the mystifying Gopeshwar temple, the gorgeous Chopta village and the town of Ukhimath.
-We’ll see those in later posts about Uttarakhand.
+Rudra Prayag is a perfect transit hub to switch transport during a sight-seeing tour that covers both Kedarnath and Badrinath.

-Bhagirathi is considered the mother river even though its contribution to the confluence in terms of volume of water is only 1/3rd.
+Bhagirathi is considered the mother river even though its contribution to the confluence in terms of volume of water is just 1/3rd.
 Also, the length of Bhagirathi in kilometres is significantly less than that of Alaknanda.
-However, the faster and the more turbulent current of Bhagirathi deflects the path of the confluence in its direction.
+However, the faster and the more turbulent current of Bhagirathi deflects the path of the confluence towards its direction.
 It appears that the longer and more voluminous, yet calmer Alaknanda is submitting to the strength of the smaller and shorter Bhagirathi river, which is more forceful and energetic.
 Even the name of the source, Gangotri (the source of Ganga), suggests that Bhagirathi is the more important river.
-This is also confirmed by the Hindu mythological story of sage Bhagirath’s penance to Goddess Ganga, who is believed to be a celestial river.
-According to that story, the Goddess becomes a terrestrial river and first touches ground at Gangotri.
+This is also confirmed by the Hindu story of sage Bhagirath’s penance to Goddess Ganga, who is believed to be a celestial river.
+According to that story, the Goddess from heaven becomes a terrestrial river on earth and first touches the ground at Gangotri.

 In all other confluences, the river Alaknanda gets to keep Her name after the confluence.
 The names Dhauli Ganga, Nandakini, Pindar and Mandakini vanish.
 But at Dev Prayag, neither Alaknanda nor Bhagirathi gets to retain Her name.
 Beyond the confluence, the river is called Ganga.
 This is the name by which the whole world knows Her.
-This is the sacred name by which She flows through important cities like Rishikesh, Haridwar, Roorkee, Varanasi, Allahabad, Patna and all the way to Farakka in West Bengal beyond which She crosses into Bangladesh, where She peacefully terminates at the Bay of Bengal.
+This is the sacred name by which She flows through important cities like Rishikesh, Haridwar, Roorkee, Varanasi, Prayagraj, Patna and all the way to Farakka in West Bengal.
+Beyond Farakka, She crosses into Bangladesh, where She peacefully gives away her water to the Bay of Bengal.